ACES Signs Contract with Mumbai Metro Railways Corporation Limited in Riyadh at LEAP-2024

 Mrs. Ashwini Bhide – IAS & Managing Director MMRCL said, "We are pleased to partner with ACES India for Mobile Services Infrastructure.
 ACES is a leading International Neutral Digital Infrastructure company with rich global experience and our partnership will be instrumental in powering the digital experience to 625+ million Passengers annually".

 ACES India Private Limited, a fully owned subsidiary of ACES Saudi Arabia, stands as a leading International Neutral Digital Infrastructure Company across the Middle East, South East Asia, and Europe.
-Renowned for its role as a Neutral Host Operator and Managed Service provider for cutting-edge communications and mobile coverage services, ACES delivers innovative solutions driving progress and connectivity.
 The company aims to revolutionize neutral-host mobile communications and IT solutions, positively impacting societies worldwide.
-Notable projects in India include like Bangalore Airport, Surat Diamond Bourse, Taj Hotel, Mumbai Metro Line-3, Nodia Airport and international projects like the expansion of the Holy Mosque in Makkah, Riyadh Metro, Jeddah Airport, Riyadh Airport, Red-Sea Airport among others. (https://www.aces-co.com/)
+Notable projects in India include like Bangalore Airport, Surat Diamond Bourse, Taj Hotel, Mumbai Metro Line-3, Nodia Airport and international projects like the expansion of the Holy Mosque in Makkah, Riyadh Metro, Jeddah Airport, Riyadh Airport, Red-Sea Airport among others.

 Share this article